nutanix/rancher-ui-driver/README.md

 * `npm run build`
 * Copy the contents of the `dist` directory onto a webserver.
   * If your Rancher is configured to use HA or SSL, the server must also be available via HTTPS.

-## Using

-* Add a Node Driver in Rancher 2.6 (Cluster Management -> Drivers -> Node Drivers)
-  * Download URL: The URL for the driver binary (`https://github.com/nutanix/docker-machine/releases/download/v3.0.0-beta6/docker-machine-driver-nutanix_v3.0.0-beta6_linux`)
-  * Custom UI URL: The URL for the UI driver (`https://nutanix.github.io/rancher-ui-driver/component.js`)
-* Wait for the driver to become "Active"
-* Go to Cluster Management -> RKE1 Configuration -> Node Temaplates, your can add a Nutanix Template and custom UI should show up.